The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 If you’re thinking about the best places with extensive studies about lion populations around the world.

-Wildlife scientists have been tracking the pride of lions for decades now within the crater.
+Wildlife scientists have been tracking the pride of lions within the crater for decades.

-These studies have yielded many results about lion characteristics and the best way to manage their population.
+These studies have yielded numerous findings on lion characteristics and the best way to manage their population.

 For years, scientists have been able to assign names for pride and even for individual lions.

-The common features of Ngorongoro crater lions are dark-maned lions and blonder manes.
+The standard features of Ngorongoro Crater lions are dark-maned lions and blonder manes.

 The study shows that the lions with dark manes were very attracted to lionesses for mating.